nel-lab/mesmerize-core/README.md

 process.wait()

 # we can look at the spatial components for example
+# see th demo notebook for an example that uses fastplotlib to visualize contours with the movie
 coors = df.iloc[-1].cnmf.get_spatial_contours()

 # let's plot that on top of the correlation image